Support for Political Stress

 Staying Mindful When Talking Politics

-It can be tricky to navigate conversations about the election with family and friends.
+It can be tricky to navigate conversations about politics with family and friends.
 Two people can have a very different inner experience of the same situation or issue, which can lead to misunderstandings and tension.
 Stay mindful of how you approach these challenging conversations with these tips:

 - Resist the temptation to debate if you're not in the right mental or emotional state.